Divorce Agreement Fill out the template

 Divorce and separation is generally a matter of state law, with different states having different laws dictating the time and manner in which a divorce is completed.

-In order to file for divorce in a state, you must meet that state's residency requirements.
-Some states require longer residency periods that others prior to filing for divorce.
+To file for divorce in a state, you must meet that state's residency requirements.
+Some states require longer residency periods than others prior to filing for divorce.
 Further, some states have additional requirements in order to file for divorce in that state.
 Currently, Louisiana, South Dakota, Iowa, Alaska, and Washington state are the only states who do not have residency requirements.
-You can find the residency requirements for your state by checking with your the County Clerk's office where you plan to file for divorce.
+You can find the residency requirements for your state by checking with your County Clerk's office where you plan to file for divorce.

 You fill out a form.
 The document is created before your eyes as you respond to the questions.